-The Leaky Gut syndrome, a serious health condition caused mainly by “ modern “ food.
+The Leaky Gut syndrome, a serious health condition caused mainly by “ modern “ food

-Your gut health.
+Your gut health

 Your health starts in your gut and that is a fact.
-Scientists have identified that the biology in your intestines affect all parts of your body.
+Scientists have identified that the biology in your intestines affects all parts of your body.
 If your digestive system is not functioning properly, it may contribute to this condition also called intestinal hyperpermeability.
 This condition is directly related to gluten sensitivity and has even been linked to some forms of cancer.
-Just imagine what can happen when your intestines are allowing bacteria that digests your food to gain access to the organs in your abdominal cavity.
+Just imagine what can happen when your intestines are allowing bacteria that digest your food to gain access to the organs in your abdominal cavity.
 When you eat too much man-made food and for too long, your chances of having a reaction from your leaking gut is increased.
 What I define as man-made foods include unhealthy fats, sugar or the even more dangerous chemical sweeteners.
 These processed foods include preservatives, pesticides, GMO’s, and artificial colorings.
 This food, which is void of healthy fibers, is made in factories and is far from natures whole foods.
 It will make you sick in the long run.
 Your body has difficulty in digesting it and often pieces are left undigested to lie and rot in your intestines.
 The lining of the tubes is being attacked by these acids and in the long run, will form small holes.
 Just imagine your car has a perforated exhaust pipe.
 When this happens small particles get into your bloodstream and your immune system becomes overloaded and will turn extremely sensitive.
 Of course, when this happens on a regular basis your immune system will not be able to cope anymore, resulting in chronic inflammation.
 Your immune system will start attacking its own healthy cells instead of battling the enemy.

 How do you know if you have leaking gut?